Saturday, January 10, 2026

 Sidebar: the two main Constitutional mechanisms for presidential removal are clearly not workable because of partisanship.
 We need to think of better means and pass an amendment to remedy this set of problems when the fascistic poltroons are no longer in charge.

 Scenario 3: military coup.
-After the recent assembly of top brass at the insistence of Trump, and the bizarre set of remarks they heard from him and Hegseth and, I’d regard this as more likely than ever before.
+After the recent assembly of top brass at the insistence of Trump, and the bizarre set of remarks they heard from him and Hegseth, I’d regard this as more likely than ever before.
 The nonsense they witnessed, the dementia they observed, the insults they fielded—it must have been apparent to many in that room that the administration is led by fools and that those fools are trying to use U.S. armed forces for unconstitutional purposes.
 I don’t know exactly what form an armed forces coup might take, and certainly see deep dangers should this be attempted, but clearly also a number of top brass would be unlikely to follow unconstitutional orders.
 If Trump insists, or continues firing those more loyal to the Constitution than to him, a military coup is conceivable and might be worth the risk and dangerous precedent.

 Scenario 4: popular uprising.
 The problem is that many people are agitated but feeling helpless, and perhaps thirty percent of the voting public will lick Trump’s boots no matter what he does.
 Such uprisings need not be uniformly popular, but do require a threshold of support.
 With the president’s approval rating hovering at 40%, we may not be at that threshold yet.
 And who will lead?
 Few movements of this sort spring entirely from the grassroots.
 I’ve seen some speculation that an uprising could be inspired and led by past presidents, perhaps with other prominent political figures (say, Obama and Bush and Romney and several governors and whomever else will step to the fore).
 But who is stepping up?
 If this is happening, it’s hidden from public view but of course public uprisings cannot be for long.
 I don’t see this one baking in the oven yet.
 It’s a bunch of ingredients sitting in a pantry (unless clandestine cooks are at work in a secret kitchen).